hashicorp/terraform-provider-vault/website/docs/r/quota_rate_limit.md

 * `role` - (Optional) If set on a quota where `path` is set to an auth mount with a concept of roles (such as /auth/approle/), this will make the quota restrict login requests to that mount that are made with the specified role.

 * `inheritable` - (Optional) If set to `true` on a quota where path is set to a namespace, the same quota will be cumulatively applied to all child namespace.
 The inheritable parameter cannot be set to `true` if the path does not specify a namespace.
 Only the quotas associated with the root namespace are inheritable by default.
+Requires Vault 1.15+.

 ## Attributes Reference